jplmoreira/coriscos/README.md

 * 3 - Parallelized hit calculation for scene objects [2 hours] - ROLLED BACK
 * 4 - Diffuse Light implementation [~41 minutes]
 * 5 - Multiple optimizations (including using `release`) [~7 minutes]
+* 6 - Use custom work stealing thread pool (removed `rayon`) [~8 minutes]

+### Custom thread pool notes

+The custom thread pool uses `crossbeam` to create a work stealing scheduler.

+Created a custom `Future` struct that completes when a worker thread calculates a casted ray final color.
+This is used in a nested `Stream` that is buffered and is blocked using `futures::executor`.

+Each worker thread will complete a ray cast until it's maximum depth.
+Also tested putting each ray bounce in the work queue, but it lead to a worse performance.

+The performance isn't as good as when using `rayon` but it is comparable, will keep this implementation for possible future optimizations.